 MFA is a way to confirm a user's identity with two or more pieces of information, substantially increasing the security of the application.
 Many MFA strategies take advantage of mobile devices with either SMS messages or an application as the second form of identification.

 Requiring specific types of characters in a password can make a password stronger, or it can give hackers a template to hack your system.
-Passport allows you to set password constraints without artificially limiting your entropy.
+FusionAuth allows you to set password constraints without artificially limiting your entropy.

 As applications scale beyond hundreds and thousands of users, managing the roles and access of individuals becomes unwieldy.
 Complex user management processes increase the chance for mistakes and security failures.
-Passport provides a streamlined group RBAC dashboard for dynamic group allocation of role-based security.
+FusionAuth provides a streamlined group RBAC dashboard for dynamic group allocation of role-based security.

 As computers get faster, brute force hash attacks become easier.
 Upgrading the hash complexity over time is critical to ensure password security stays ahead of computational efficiences.

 Consolidating multiple disparate identity databases into one efficient system is a complicated data merge challenge.
-Passport provides high-volume comprehensive Enterprise Identity Unification (EIU) to serve companies that are combining multiple sites, services or applications into a single parent.
+FusionAuth provides high-volume comprehensive Enterprise Identity Unification (EIU) to serve companies that are combining multiple sites, services or applications into a single parent.

 Cross-Origin Resource Sharing (CORS) controls access to APIs and resources running in a browser when the resource is not in the same domain.
 This is a common practice used to increase the security of web-based applications.
 Developers need to understand and configure CORS to avoid the hack-vulnerable technique of sending all authentication API requests from a domain directly to the domain's backend webservice.